Clean, Separate, Cook, Chill

 - To discourage bacterial growth, it’s best to keep cooked foods warm until serving.
 Same goes for chilled foods.
 Plus, they just taste better at their intended temperature!

 - Don’t thaw or marinate meat on the counter.
 It might take a little extra time, but thawing in the fridge is the way to go.
-Same goes with marinating: keep it cold.
+Same goes for marinating: keep it cold.

 - Refrigerate leftovers within two hours – one hour if temperatures are 90 degrees or higher.